Moonpreneur

-We live in a technological era where the term “data” is commonly used.
+In today’s world the term “data” is commonly used.
 It is well-known even among children.
 But when we prefix “big” before data, it confuses children and adults alike.
-And they often ask what big data is.
+And they often ask what Big Data is.

 Big Data is a large amount of digitally created and stored information.
 Social media, the Internet of Things (IoT), e-commerce websites, search engines, and other sources generate the information.